 If you are considering doctoral study in Rehabilitation Counseling, I encourage you to learn more about us.
-Give me a call or send me an e-mail.
-I look forward to hearing from you!

-As a national leader in rehabilitation counseling education, we are committed to the success and professional growth of our students as rehabilitation counselor educators and leaders.
+As a CACREP-accredited national leader in rehabilitation counseling education, we are committed to the success and professional growth of our students as rehabilitation counselor educators and leaders.
 Ranked #6 nationally in the U.S. News and World Report Graduate School Rankings for Rehabilitation Counseling, we pride ourselves on ensuring our students graduate from an elite program that fosters professional growth, leadership, advocacy, and excellence in counselor education, rehabilitation research, and rehabilitation counseling practice.